ChesapeakeCommons/stream-restoration-model/README.md

 Calculate treatable loads for TSS, TN, and TP.

-Calculations depend on [load rates for each land river segment](https://github.com/ChesapeakeCommons/stream-restoration-model/blob/master/app/modules/floodplain_reconnection_2/constants.py) from the 2019 CAST Scenario.
+Calculations depend on `treatable_flow_credit` and [load rates for each land river segment](https://github.com/ChesapeakeCommons/stream-restoration-model/blob/master/app/modules/floodplain_reconnection_2/constants.py) from the 2019 CAST Scenario.

 **Inputs**